iendicott/Home-Assistant/SunSynk Local Control/README.md

 ## To sync the inverter to the Home Assistant time

-First remove the autoamtic time syc off your inverter, this can be completed on the inverter or through the online portal.
+Firstly tuen off the automatic **Time Syncs** on your inverter, this can be completed on the inverter or through the online portal (shown below).

 ![Time Sync](<Time Sync HA.png>)